jjvanzon/JJs-Reference-Architecture/aspects.md

 `See 'LinkTo' under 'Patterns'. `

+`See Cascading in Patters.`

 `Alternatives: In database. might not play well with ORM.
 Does not give the idea of control to the C# programmer.
 Alternative: triggers.
-Downside: Why would you do that if databases already have delete actions? >`
+Downside: Why would you do that if databases already have delete actions?`

+`It is also a mechanism known to be applicable to a relation database.
+In this architecture the choice is made to do it in C# code, to make it extra visible that these deletions take place, and not to accidentally delete things by accident without seeing much of it in the logic.
+ORM's might also not like it when you use cascade delete in the database. >`

 Circular References